bassam2003/Geospatial-Platform/README.md

-### Geospatial-Platform performs the following steps
+### Geospatial-Platform code performs the following steps

 1. Initiates a query execution.
 2. Checks if the query has finished executing